 - Bring a lightweight sleeping bag liner for warmth as well as for hygiene in teahouses

-Sun and Weather Protection
+Sun And Weather Protection

 - Bring strong sun protection — SPF 50+ sunscreen, sunglasses with UV protection, and a wide-brimmed hat for long daylight hours